 A general deduction is not allowed for the costs of planting trees if the sole purpose is participating in carbon sequestration activities and those trees are not intended to be felled in a business of forestry.
 This is because the cost of planting in these circumstances is capital expenditure.
 Capital expenditure for planting trees may receive other income tax treatment, depending on the context in which the expenditure is incurred:

-■ For trees that are regarded as horticultural plants (that is, trees used for the sale of their products or parts), the costs of establishment are written off by reference to the effective life of the plant.
-Trees that are used solely for carbon credit arrangements are not cultivated or propagated for any of their products or parts and do not constitute horticultural plants for the purpose of applying the horticultural plant deduction under section 40-515 of the Income Tax Assessment Act 1997.

-- For trees in a carbon sink forest, a deduction in certain circumstances is available for expenditure that you incur in planting or establishing trees primarily and principally for the purpose of carbon sequestration.
+- For trees that are regarded as horticultural plants (that is, trees used for the sale of their products or parts), the costs of establishment are written off by reference to the effective life of the plant.
+Trees that are used solely for carbon credit arrangements are not cultivated or propagated for any of their products or parts and do not constitute horticultural plants for the purpose of applying the horticultural plant deduction under section 40-515 of the Income Tax Assessment Act 1997. - For trees in a carbon sink forest, a deduction in certain circumstances is available for expenditure that you incur in planting or establishing trees primarily and principally for the purpose of carbon sequestration.
 From 1 July 2007 to 30 June 2012, the amount that you can claim as a deduction in an income year is equal to the amount of expenditure that you incurred in the income year in planting or establishing trees primarily and principally for the purpose of carbon sequestration.
-For more information, go to www.ato.gov. au and search for 'carbon sink forests'. - For trees planted or established as a landcare operation (for example, to combat land degradation), an immediate deduction for establishment costs is available where the costs are incurred primarily and principally for such a landcare purpose (see Landcare operations on page 5). - For trees and shrubs whose function is purely ornamental, capital expenditure may be deductible under the project pooling provisions, based on the project life.
+For trees in a carbon sink forest established in the 2013 and latter income years, you can claim a maximum capital write-off of 7% of the expenditure incurred in establishing the trees (conditions apply).
+For more information, go to www.ato.gov.au and enter 'carbon sink forests' in the 'Search for' box at the top of the page. - For trees planted or established as a landcare operation (for example, to combat land degradation), an immediate deduction for establishment costs is available where the costs are incurred primarily and principally for such a landcare purpose (see Landcare operations on page 5). - For trees and shrubs whose function is purely ornamental, capital expenditure may be deductible under the project pooling provisions, based on the project life.